etler/remark-unravel-mdx/README.md

 1. Finding paragraph nodes that contain only MDX JSX text elements and whitespace
 2. Replacing those paragraph nodes with their children directly
+3. Finding single paragraphs that are the sole child of MDX JSX elements
+4. Unwrapping those single paragraphs by replacing them with their children
-3. Preserving the original position and structure of the JSX elements
+5. Preserving the original position and structure of all elements

 For example, this paragraph node: